Charles-Zhang-Somewhere/Somewhere/README.md

 Search ("find") + type + keywords (quoted): allow date entry, allow tag, allow file name, allow revision count

-FAQ: How to handle name collision: really should give a descriptive name, much like you would to webpage bookmarks (show a screenshot), SW will automatically clamp file name size to 64 characters (with extension, handled transparently) and keep full name only in database.
-For updating tags one can also use ID directly (physical file with name with same numerical value first, then we check ID, for tag and untag command)

-Best Practice: Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals

 Delete tag (and all files): require confirmation  (show how many are affected).
 Show report list after action.

 Clean: clean all deleted files.
 Require confirmation.
 Show report list after action.

 Database schemas: the idea of adding tags to physics file resources is quite simple.
 In fact cefore creating this application I am already doing it at work manually for documents, reading materials, test data, and misc resource files - that's much slower,  but the advantage of having a database for this purpose is very superior, by avoiding the limits of underlying OS FS, I gain the ability to annotate files (notably name length limit, hierarchical structure, and no meta data available) like never before and this enables much easier later retrieval.

-FAQ: What will happen if I put an emoji in my filename?

-Update: Change "note" meta to "remark" to disignify it.

 Feature Requests (Usability): Add whole file version revision, either simply natively, or using git.
 Per file based, require message.
 ```